by Gift Mashoko

 It is three months since this year’s harmonised election and all is not well in the MDC-T Chamisa faction.
 As each day passes, the faction and its leader, Nelson Chamisa, are getting to grips with the sobering reality of their electoral loss on 30 July.
 The opposition lot is getting more and desperate as the fear of being deserted by supporters after a record 19-year of one electoral loss after another sets in.

-by Peacemaker Zano
+By Peacemaker Zano